The Advantages of Running for Kids on the Autism Spectrum

 Running May Overcome Hypersensitivity

 Very early in his life, I noticed that my son did not seem to feel pain.
 This is a common trait among some kids on the autism spectrum.
 But if the pain is associated with something external like a little cut or scrape, a meltdown may be on the way.
 Runners normally live with pains of all kinds.
 To a kid on the autism spectrum, these pains may be showstoppers.
 My son has learned to run through them.
 His hyper-focus on running somehow overrules his hypersensitivity.
 This is good news for parents with children on the autism spectrum.
 Our kids may be able to learn to adapt.
 We have to give them those opportunities.
+Also make sure you see our selection of best running shoes for kids.

 Running May Unlock the Mind and Body